What’s up, everyone? Morgan J Ingram, Creative Advisor at Cognism here. 👋

 First, I like to connect with people on LinkedIn and then shift to other channels where I see a better response rate.
 Usually, I start off with a phone call or email.

 The Chrome Extension sits right on top of Sales Navigator.
-Extract the phone numbers and email addresses you need from your lead’s profile.
+It allows you to enrich the phone numbers and email addresses you need from your lead’s profile.

 Check out my short explainer video below. 🎬